andergranadoBC/okta-ruby-rails6-crud-sample/README.md

 ### In Okta

 Create a new OICD application in Admin Console with grant type as "Authorization Code" and save the generated client ID and secret.
+Ensure that all the log in/out redirects are correcly setted both in app settings and in trusted origins.

 ### In the app